What to wear for your Engagement Session

-I can’t tell you how many times couples have arrived at photo sessions, and they’ve told us how nervous they are.
+I can’t tell you how many times couples have arrived at their engagement sessions, and they have told us how nervous they are.
 But, by the time we’re in the middle of the session, they say how easy it is and how much fun they’re having!
-We really try our best to make it a fun, relaxed photo session where couples can be themselves so we are able to capture their unique authentic connection.
+We really try our best to make it a fun, relaxed session where couples can be themselves so we are able to capture their unique authentic connection.
 We are here to help you style your session.
 If you would like us to start an inspiration board for you, please let us know and we will be happy to.
 Remember to take some time to plan out your outfit selections.

 Do wear comfortable shoes if your location will include a lot of walking.
-But don’t wear tennis shoes!
-More like choose to wear cute flats or boots with a low heel rather than 5-inch stilettos.
+Choose cute flats or boots with a low heel rather than 5-inch stilettos.

-Do launder and iron your clothes (we’re not your mom, sorry!
-Even photoshop won’t get those wrinkles out)
+Do launder and iron your clothes (Even photoshop won’t get those wrinkles out)

-Do choose clothing that compliments your personality: Make sure your clothes look like “you” and fit your personality.
+Do choose clothing that compliments everyones personality: Make sure your clothes look like “you” and fit your personalities.

 Do coordinate your clothing with each other: Wear clothes that are the same level of “dressyness.” and wear similar shades that compliment each other.
 Choose clothes that look best on you.